United In One Goal

 Marketing and Communications Manager

-Tracey has been a graphic designer for over 25 years, with experience in communications, marketing and public relations.
-Tracey has dedicated almost 10 years to the nonprofit sector.
+Tracey joined United Way team in April of 2019.
+She has been a graphic designer for over 25 years, with experience in communications, marketing and public relations.
+Tracey has dedicated over 10 years to the nonprofit sector.
 These experiences have given her a deep appreciation for how nonprofits improve the quality of life in our community, and Tracey is devoted to using her skillsets to assist them in this goal by making their communications more personal, more genuine and more human.

 Tracey also continues to nurture these values and passion for community in the next generation of marketing professionals through teaching graphic design courses online at Loyalist College.